 One of the surest ways to improve any skill set is to identify the people who are the best at doing what you want to do.
 If you’re an actress, watch other great actors and actresses perform.
 If you’re an artist, study the works of other great artists.
 But where do you go if you’re a copywriter?

-So, one of the interesting things about copywriting is that it’s kind of a “behind the scenes” job.
-The work that we do is out there in the world, and might even become pretty famous, but we usually stay pretty anonymous.
+One of the interesting things about copywriting is that it’s kind of a “behind-the-scenes” job.
+The work that we do is out there in the world, and might even become famous for doing it, we usually stay anonymous.

 Then, dig down deeper.
 First, check out the agency’s website.
 You’ll probably find some other pieces of creative from that campaign, as well as plenty of other examples of their work.

 Hey, guess what?
 You just found some new favorite copywriters and ad agencies!
-Start collecting their work and analyzing what you really like about it.
+Start collecting their work and analyzing what you like about it.
 What makes it so effective?
-Or clever?
-Or funny?
-Or emotional?
+Clever?
+Funny?
+Emotional?
 And then, of course, ask yourself how you can apply some of what you’ve learned to your own ads.

 Read More: Books by Copywriters

 Our team pulled together a list of books by famous copywriters.
 Well, they are copywriters who became famous from their books.
 There aren’t a lot of “famous” copywriters our field since it’s extremely collaborative and the best ad concepts often come about from multiple inputs.
 Check out our recommendations here >>

 Who’s writing your favorite ads?
 Which are your favorite ad agencies?
 (And how did you find them?)
 Let us know in the comments below!